-Fast, simple, and flavorful, this chicken and noodle salad – with all the yummy flavors of delicious satay sauce – is one of my favorite weeknight meals!
+Fast, simple, and flavorful, this satay chicken noodle salad – with all the yummy flavors of the delicious satay sauce – makes a perfect weeknight meal!
 Plus, the leftovers, straight from the fridge, are insanely good.

 First up today, thanks to all of you who have purchased a Simple Weeknight Dinners eCookbook!
 Your support and response has been amazing.

 Now.
 Let me tell you about this amazing satay chicken noodle salad.

 It’s delicious (these curry/Thai/satay flavors get me every time).

 It makes the best leftovers (or make-ahead lunch or dinner) in the universe.